pwsacademy/swift-setup/editors/vscode-linux/README.md

 ![](open-file.png)

 If you specify a file that doesn’t exist, Visual Studio Code will create it for you.
-Alternatively, you can create files by selecting **File ▸ New File** from the menu bar.
+Alternatively, you can create files by selecting **File ▸ New File...** from the menu bar.

 If the file you’re editing contains top-level executable code, you can run it by opening the **Command Palette** (**View ▸ Command Palette...**) and selecting **Swift: Run Swift Script**: